nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

   unittest         Run Django unit tests for the plugin.
 ```

 ## Project Overview

-This project provides the ability to develop and manage the Nautobot server locally (with supporting services being dockerized) or by using only Docker containers to manage Nautobot.
+This project provides the ability to develop and manage the Nautobot server locally (with supporting services being *Dockerized*) or by using only Docker containers to manage Nautobot.
 The main difference between the two environments is the ability to debug and use **pdb** when developing locally.
 Debugging with **pdb** within the Docker container is more complicated, but can still be accomplished by either entering into the container (via `docker exec`) or attaching your IDE to the container and running the Nautobot service manually within the container.

 The upside to having the Nautobot service handled by Docker rather than locally is that you do not have to manage the Nautobot server.
 The [Docker logs](#docker-logs) provide the majority of the information you will need to help troubleshoot, while getting started quickly and not requiring you to perform several manual steps and remembering to have the Nautobot server running in a separate terminal while you develop.